 CMA vs MBA – How Do You Choose?

 The best way to evaluate the CMA vs MBA and which one is right for you is to assess your career goals and your personal resources and decide which credential will help you achieve your goals with the resources you have.
-The CMA credential can get you very far in finance and accounting roles within a variety of organizations, while the MBA might be more suited to specific career tracks, such as sustainability or healthcare.
-By considering your career goals and what you need to do to achieve them, you’ll have a better understanding of which path is the right one for you.
+The CMA credential can help you excel in finance and accounting roles within a variety of organizations, while the MBA is more suited to specific industry tracks, such as sustainability or healthcare.

 Ready to start studying to earn your CMA credential?